gabuoff/discord-bot-machg1/README.md

 <h2>Requirements</h2>
 The user will send a command in Discord chat with an argument.
 The argument, converted into the QR code, will later be sent back to the user.

-<h2>Suggested Implementation</h2>
-This project can be completed using TypeScript for better handling You can use Google's free API to generate the QR codes

 <h2>References</h2>
 <ul>
 <li>Google's API</li>